Pereiaslav: Jewish community

 The first mention of the Jewish community of Pereiaslav dates to 1620, when the townspeople complained to King Sigismund of the growing number and influence of Jews in Pereiaslav.
 Denying Jews the right to keep breweries, malt-houses and distilleries, having already prohibited them to engage in farming, the King ordered his commissioners to consider the other rights of Jews.
 Three years later, an agreement was signed allowing the Jews to enjoy all of the rights and liberties of urban citizens.
 This agreement was confirmed by King Sigismund.

 Pereiaslav Jews were among the first to be killed during the first Khmelnytskyi uprising.
-Chronicler Nathan Hannover writes: "And a lot of holy communities, based not far from the place of battle and unable to flee, like the holy communities of Pereiaslav, Baryshivka, Pyryatin, Borispil, Lubny, Lokhvitsa and the surrounding communities, died as martyrs of various cruel and heinous kinds of slaughter..." («Yeven metsula», p.
+Chronicler Nathan Hannover writes, "And a lot of holy communities, based not far from the place of battle and unable to flee, like the holy communities of Pereiaslav, Baryshivka, Pyryatin, Borispil, Lubny, Lokhvitsa and the surrounding communities, died as martyrs of various cruel and heinous kinds of slaughter..." («Yeven metsula», p.
 94).
 Another chronicler, Rabbi Meir of Schebrzheschina, provides a detailed story: «The sacred community of Pereiaslav had drunk from the cup of bitterness several times; perplexed Jews fled to the sacred community of Borisovka (NB. probably Baryshivka).
 But the rebels also came there and slaughtered many Jews including infants.
 The local non-Jews pitied those who survived and brought them back to Pereiaslav, where they remained locked up like prisoners in their homes, because they were afraid to be seen by the rebels.
-At night, they did not know what the morning would bring, and in the morning - what the evening promised».
+At night, they did not know what the morning would bring, and in the morning, what the evening promised».

 Famous Yiddish author Sholom Aleichem was born in Pereiaslav in 1859.
-He spent his childhood in the town of Voronkiv, but when the family became impoverished he returned to Pereiaslav, where he studied at the Russian gymnasium until 1876.
+He spent his childhood in the town of Voronkiv, but when the family became impoverished, he returned to Pereiaslav, where he studied at the Russian gymnasium until 1876.
 In 1879, he again returned to Pereiaslav for several years.
 The town is described in detail in his autobiographical prose.
-In the town's 'ethnographic reserve', there is a museum dedicated to him.
+In the town's 'ethnographic reserve,' there is a museum dedicated to him.

-Additional Comments: ...After the 1654 Pereiaslav Council, the remnants of the Pereiaslav Jewish community became patronized by Russia.
+After the 1654 Pereiaslav Council, the remnants of the Pereiaslav Jewish community became patronized by Russia.
 The left-bank Jews were allowed to stay in their homes, but the townspeople of Pereiaslav presented to Tsar Alexei Mikhailovich the law of 1620 limiting the rights of Jews, which was confirmed by the Tsar.
 Information about Pereiaslav Jews disappears from the same year 1654.